-Your manufacturer’s guidelines will ensure that you remove enough pipe for the proper sized fittings, bypass, and filter.
+Your manufacturer’s guidelines will ensure that you remove enough pipe for the properly sized fittings, bypass, and filter.
 In most cases, you’ll want to cut as close to the main shutoff valve as possible.
 However, this isn’t always possible.

 7. Connect Your Valve

 Slide a nut, then compression rings onto each side of the existing pipe.
 Hook in your valve and tighten the nuts.
 Repeat on both sides.

 If you decide on no-solder connections, you should be able to attach the pipes that feed into your system and test it.